HL7/fhir-shorthand/input/pagecontent/reference.md

 For locally-defined extensions, using the slice name is the simplest choice.
 For externally-defined extensions, the canonical URL can be easier to find than the slice name.

-> **Note:** The same path construction applies to `modifierExtension` arrays; simply replace `extension` with `modifierExtension`.
+> **Note:** The same path construction applies to modifierExtension arrays; simply replace `extension` with `modifierExtension`.

 <!-- However, extensions being very common in FHIR, FSH supports a compact syntax for paths that involve extensions.
 The compact syntax drops `extension[ ]` or `modifierExtension[ ]` (similar to the way the `[0]` index can be dropped).
 The only time this is not allowed is when dropping these terms creates a naming conflict.-->

 **Examples:**

-* Path to the value of the birthsex extension in US Core Patient, whose local name is `birthsex`:
+* Path to the value of the birth sex extension in US Core Patient, whose local name is birthsex:

   ```
   extension[birthsex].valueCode
   ```

-* Path to an extension on the telecom element of Patient, assuming the extension has been given the local slice name `directMailAddress`:
+* Path to an extension on the telecom element of Patient, assuming the extension has been given the local slice name directMailAddress:

   ```
   telecom.extension[directMailAddress]